jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The Navigator carried the red arrow his father's father's father carved.
 Seven white shells bound to its shaft—one for each Navigator in his line, each voyage that brought us here, island by island.
 Seven generations.
 Seven new homes found.

 We paddled into the endless ocean.
 For sixteen days we saw nothing but water and sky.
+Ocean.
+Sun.
+Waves.
+Ocean.
+Sun.
+Waves.
+Heat.
+Thirst.
+Hunger.

 The Navigator read the gods' signs each night—stars, currents, wind from the north.

 On the seventeenth morning, we saw land.

 The Fire-Keeper pulled herself onto the beach—and found people already there.

-The Navigator raised his hand.
-Our warriors held their spears, waiting.
+The Navigator had passed on the water.
+Our warriors held their spears, waiting for the battle.

-The Navigator chanted his lineage.
+We chanted our lineage.
 An old woman answered, naming ancestors we knew.
 Cousins.

+We made peace.

-They showed us black stone adzes, sharper than ours.
-"From the mountain island," the Chief said.
-"We trade fish for stone, stone for shells, shells for taro.
-Each island holds different gifts.
-Trade makes us strong."
+We showed them our black stone blades, sharper than theirs.
+"From the mountain island," we said.
+The old woman's people leaned close to see.
+"We give fish for stone, stone for shells, shells for taro.
+Each island holds what the others do not.
+When we trade, no one goes hungry."

+Cousins became friends.
 We moved on.
 Found a new island.

 Built shelters, planted the taro, fished the waters.
-We raised the red arrow on stones, honoring the Navigator who brought us.
+We raised the red arrow on stones, honoring the gods who carried us.

-"This is the wisdom that flows in your blood," he says.
+"This wisdom is yours now," he says.
 "You plant our food here.
-Someday, you may follow the lights and venture out to plant new lands in new places.
-The gods give us the signs, we only must read them, trust in their path, and go from land to land, island to island.
-Our people will visit the world."
+Someday, you may follow the lights and go out to plant new lands in new places.
+The gods give us the signs.
+We need only read them, trust the path, and go from land to land, island to island.
+Our people will see the whole world."

 I look down at the beach where the canoes are nearly ready.
 Then back at the taro fields I watered today.

 "The taro I planted," I say slowly.
 "It came from that voyage?"

-"Every plant, every person, every tool is taken from island to island, home to home," Elder says.
-"Rongo blessed the first planting.
-Every seed since carries that blessing."
+The Elder says, "Rongo blessed the first planting.
+Every seed since carries that blessing.
+When we work together."

-I understand now.
-The tools I use, the crops I tend, the island beneath my feet—all of it came because the gods guided the seventh Navigator across the ocean.
-And now the gods are calling again.

 "Will there be an eighth shell?"
 I ask.

 The Elder smiles.
 "If the gods will it."

 The shipbuilders walk up from the beach.
-I want to ask if I can give them my plants.
+I want to ask if they will take my plants.

 But they stop.
-Then bow at the Elder.
+Then bow to the Elder.

-The Elder looks down, raises a hand in acknowledgment, and rises.
-"May the gods bless our voyage."

-He then walks down the shore alone.
+The Elder looks down, raises a hand, and stands.
+"May the gods bless our voyage," he says.
+Then he goes down the shore alone.

 "Why did you bow?"
 I ask.
-"Why does he eat first?
-Why do you wait for his word before you build?"

 An old builder watches him go.
-"Our cousins met us with spears.
-He did not raise one.
-He spoke their grandfathers' names, found the blood we shared, traded fish for stone.
-Enemies became kin.
-Then he restocked our supplies.
+"We were lost on the water.
+Sun.
+Waves.
+Thirst.
+Fighting.
+Hunger.
+He was a fisher.
+When the Navigator passed, he kept us calm.
+He kept us together.
+He brought us to the island.
+Then our cousins met us with spears.
+We made ready to die.
+He was still.
+He walked to them.
+He spoke their grandfathers' names.
+We saw the blood we shared.
+He showed them our hard blades.
+There enemies became kin.
+Then he filled our baskets again.
+Healed the sick.
 Read the gods' signs.
-Found a new island.
-He brought us to our home."
+Found this new island.
+He could have made us serve him.
+Instead he became a fisher again, happy to tend his nets."

-Another builder says, quietly, "Don't tell him.
+Another builder says, quietly, "Do not tell him.
 But he is our king."

 #### The Limits of Signs